Greek parliament backs setting up committee to investigate bailout

-ATHENS Greek lawmakers voted on Tuesday in favor of setting up a committee to examine the circumstances under which Greece agreed to bailouts totaling 240 billion euros ($260 billion) with the European Union and International Monetary Fund.
+ATHENS Greek lawmakers voted on Tuesday in favour of setting up a committee to examine the circumstances under which Greece agreed to bailouts totalling 240 billion euros (174.45 billion pounds) with the European Union and International Monetary Fund.

 Relations are tense between Athens and its creditors, on whom it depends for money to stay afloat.
 Greece, which has not received any bailout funds since last August, is fast running out of cash and struggling to strike a deal on reforms needed to unblock that aid.